From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: A variant of the topology of sustainable management based on viability theory

-In \Cref{fig:duckpic}, the part of the waters that belongs to the undesirable region of the downstream is the dark downstream.

-If the desirable region can be reached over and over again one is inside the \emph{eddies} $\topE$ that are divided into \emph{sunny eddies} $\topEp$ and \emph{dark eddies} $\topEm$.
-The metaphorical image behind the naming is that of a circular flow where one part is in the desirable and the other part in the undesirable region.
+If the desirable region can be reached over and over again one is inside the \emph{eddies} $\topE$ that are divided into \emph{sunny eddies} $\topEp$ and \emph{dark eddies} $\topEm$ (these and the following regions are not depicted in \Cref{fig:duckpic}).
+The metaphorical image behind the naming is that of a circular flow of which one segment is in the desirable and the other one is in the undesirable region.
 They are the maximal pair of sets fulfilling